Nick Blackman

-Nicholas Alexander Blackman (born 11 November 1989) is a professional footballer who plays as a striker for the Barbados national football team.
-He can also play as a winger.
-He last played for Maccabi Tel Aviv.
+Nicholas Alexander Blackman (born 11 November 1989) is a professional footballer who plays as a forward.
+He is a free agent.
+Born in England, he played for the Barbados national team.

 Early life

 Blackman was born in Salford, Greater Manchester, to a Jewish mother from England and a Christian father from Barbados.
 His Polish-Jewish maternal grandfather Benjamin Rosenfeld was an Auschwitz/Holocaust survivor and his Dutch-Jewish maternal grandmother Marta.
 He had a Bar Mitzvah.

 Blackman attended Manchester United Academies for five years from the age of eight, and also spent time at Bury and Preston North End academies.
 He attended King David High School followed by Phillips High School in Manchester.

 At the age of 13 Blackman competed in the 2005 Maccabiah Games in Israel as part of a British schools football team.

 Club career

 Macclesfield Town

 Blackman was signed by Macclesfield Town in Summer 2006.
 After a string of impressive displays for the youth team Blackman signed his first professional contract at Macclesfield on 8 March 2007.
 After making his league debut against Accrington Stanley his hopes of regular first team football were dashed by a pre-season injury that kept him out of action for several months.

 Blackman scored his debut goal for Macclesfield in a 1–1 home draw with Dagenham & Redbridge on 23 November 2007, when after coming on as a substitute, Blackman scored in the 90th minute.
 Blackman made a total of 12 appearances for Macclesfield, mostly as a substitute, scoring one goal.